What is Tether (USDT) and How Does It Work?

 Since tether is equivalent to the fiat US dollar, most traders and investors would hold onto it for a short period of time anyway, which means even if the stablecoin is not 100% backed by cash, it shouldn’t be a problem for most people.

 The balance sheet of Tether Ltd. may be a solid proof that the stablecoin is fundamentally backed by real-world assets, but it is the strong network effect of various blockchain ecosystems which uses USDT that ultimately determines the stability of tether.

 Seeing that it is the most widely adopted stablecoin, the USD Tether won’t deviate too far from its dollar peg any time in the future.

 And with all that said, you can buy and add Tether (USDT) to your crypto wallet easily with Easy Crypto.
 All you need is to sign up for an account with us, open a buy order, and we’ll have your USDT sent to your wallet in minutes!

-Read more on our Hub Site to deepen your knowledge about cryptocurrencies with our library of crypto topics!
+Read more on our learning hub to deepen your knowledge about cryptocurrencies with our library of crypto topics!